andwn/marsdev/doc/install_msys_legacy.md

 ### Install required packages

 Open up a "MSYS2 MinGW 64-bit" terminal and enter the following:
- - `pacman -S make git mingw-w64-x86_64-toolchain texinfo tar diffutils patch`
+ - `pacman -S make git mingw-w64-x86_64-toolchain texinfo tar wget`

 Note: All of these instructions should also work in the 32-bit terminal if you replace `x86_64` with `i686`.